 Since this early example many other brands have leveraged nostalgia to attract youth audiences, but there was nothing like 2020 to give the trend a boost (we’re looking at you Covid-19).
 At a time of high stress and uncertainty, we all find comfort in the familiar, soothing past.
 Highlights include Superbowl ads like the return (and demise) of Mr. Peanut, the battle over a bag of Dorito’s which was staged as a scene from the iconic movie “The Good, The Bad and the Ugly” and Kylie Jenner’s Dr Seuss-inspired makeup line themed around the 1966 TV special “How the Grinch Stole Christmas!”.
 Our favorite nod to the past though came from KFC and the launch of their 1970s vintage holiday bucket.
 Well played Colonel, well played.

 Turning nostalgia into opportunity

-With Burger King kickstarting 2021 with a delicious new visual identity directly inspired by its past, the retro trend doesn’t look like ending any time soon.
-In fact, we expect the trend to get even stronger as we progress through the year.
+The retro trend doesn’t look like ending any time soon.
+In fact, we expect the trend to get even stronger.
 Therefore, here are few things to keep in mind when addressing Gen Z’s interest in nostalgia: